Exsolid/UnityToolbox/!Documentation/pages/MenuManagement.md

 If the menu to be opened and the current open menu are the same, the menu will be closed.\n The menu to be opened can be defined by a drop down.
 An @ref UnityToolbox.Audio.AudioMixer "AudioMixer" can also be added for click sounds.

+For further details of the audio management, please refer to the @ref AudioManagement page.

 | Toggle Button |
 | :---- |
 | @image html MenuManagementToggle.png width=400px |